 Information about refunds for the income compliance program

-From July, you may see your income compliance debt change.
-This is if we raised your debt using averaging of Australian Taxation Office (ATO) income information.
+From July 2020, your income compliance debt may have changed if we raised the debt using averaged Australian Taxation Office (ATO) income information.

 We have information in different languages about Income Compliance program refunds

 Call our Multilingual Phone Service to speak with us in your language about your Centrelink payments and services.

 If you made repayments towards a debt we raised using averaged ATO income information, you may get a refund.